puitiza/ecommerce/README.md

      - `-d`: Starts the services in detached mode (background).

 2. **docker-compose down -v:**
-   - Use case: For cleaning up the environment completely after development or before applying significant changes.
+   - Use a case: For cleaning up the environment completely after development or before applying significant changes.
    - Explanation:
      - `down`: Stops and removes all containers created by docker-compose.
      - `-v`: Also removes all volumes associated with the services.